Subscription Economics Unlocked: $3M to $500K MRR Blueprints **Tagline:** Three battle tested subscription architectures from operators who built $500K to $3M MRR , covering the exact billing logic, churn prevention

 Economics:

-• COGS target: 35-45% of retail value (subscribers should feel they're getting 2x value)
+• COGS target: 35 to 45% of retail value (subscribers should feel they're getting 2x value)

 • Required: Strong curation story, community element, monthly "surprise" hook